-Status ~
+Status -

-Onsite Landscaping Program ~
+Onsite Landscaping Program-

-SRP has completed all of the landscaping at the site.
+SRP has completed all the landscaping at the site.

-The "Trails Area" (equestrian and bike trail) to the east of the power plant is complete.
-SRP transferred ownership of the Trails Area to the Town of Gilbert on September 13, 2005.
+The "Trails Area" (equestrian and bike trails) to the east of the power plant is complete.
+SRP transferred ownership of the Trails Area to the town of Gilbert on September 13, 2005.

-Home Owners' Association (HOA) Offsite Landscaping Program ~ SRP has completed the initial funding for this program, providing a one-time payment to eighteen (18) HOAs in the area for use in providing additional landscaping to help mitigate views of the power plant.
+Home Owners' Association (HOA) Offsite Landscaping Program - SRP has completed the initial funding for this program, providing a one-time payment to eighteen (18) HOAs in the area for use in providing additional landscaping to help mitigate views of the power plant.

-Under the program, SRP committed to making future annual payments of \$49,884 to the HOAs for offsite landscaping maintenance for a period of twenty (20) years, beginning in September 2004.
-In August 2018 SRP submitted a check for its fifteenth annual maintenance payment of \$49,884 to the Town of Gilbert for disbursement to the 18 HOAs.
-A copy of the cover letter sent to the Town of Gilbert is included in Appendix A.
+Under the program, SRP committed to making future annual payments of \$49, 884 to the HOAs for offsite landscaping maintenance for a period of twenty (20) years.
+Beginning in September 2004.
+In August 2019, SRP submitted a check for its sixteenth annual maintenance payment of \$49, 884 to the Town of Gilbert for disbursement to the 18 HOAs.
+A copy of the letter sent to the Town of Gilbert is included in Appendix A.

-Individual County Landscaping Program ~ SRP has completed this program.
+Individual County Landscaping Program - SRP has completed this program.

-10. Applicant shall operate the Project so that during normal operations the Project shall not exceed the most restrictive of applicable (i) HUD residential noise guidelines, (ii) EPA residential noise guidelines, or (iii) applicable City of Tempe standards.
+Applicant shall operate the Project so that during normal operations the Project shall not exceed the most restrictive of applicable (i) HUD residential noise guidelines, (ii) EPA residential noise guidelines, or (iii) applicable City of Tempe standards.
 Additionally, construction and operation of the facility shall comply with OSHA worker safety noise standards.
 Applicant agrees that it will use its best efforts to avoid during nighttime hours construction activities that generate significant noise.
 Additionally, Applicant agrees to comply with the standards set forth in the Gilbert Construction Noise Ordinance, Ordinance No. 1245, during construction of the project.
 In no case shall the operational noise level be more than 3 db above background noise as of the noise study prepared for this application.
 The Applicant shall also, to the extent reasonably practicable, refrain from venting between the hours of 10:00 p.m. and 7:00 a.m.

-Status ~ SRP remains in compliance with all applicable noise guidelines and standards.
+Status - SRP remains in compliance with all applicable noise guidelines and standards.
 Throughout construction of the project, SRP took noise readings at various locations along the plant boundary three times per week to ensure compliance with noise guidelines and standards.
 SRP also conducted additional noise testing during nighttime construction activities, such as concrete pours.

-Since Unit 5 began commercial operation on April 1, 2005, plant personnel conducted additional off-site noise testing at the sites designated by the Santan Neighborhood Committee (SNC) on the north, east and south sides of the plant boundaries.
-The SNC is responsible for establishing the locations, timing and frequency of the off-site noise tests.
-At the February 20, 2008 SNC meeting, the SNC recommended that SRP discontinue taking off-site noise readings because all of the readings so far indicated that the plant does not contribute to ambient noise in the neighborhoods where measurements were being taken.
-As a result of this SNC recommendation, off-site noise testing by SRP has been discontinued.
-For more information on the SNC, please refer to condition 19.
+Since Unit 5 began commercial operation on April 1, 2005, station personnel conducted additional offsite noise testing at the sites designated by the Santan Neighborhood Committee (SNC) on the north, east and south sides of the plant boundaries.
+The SNC is responsible for establishing the locations, timing and frequency of the offsite noise tests.
+At the February 20, 2008 SNC meeting, the SNC recommended that SRP discontinue taking offsite noise readings because all the readings so far indicated the plant does not contribute to ambient noise in the neighborhoods where measurements were being taken.
+As a result of this SNC recommendation, offsite noise survey testing by SRP has been discontinued.